Optimizing PyTorch Inference with LLM-Based Multi-Agent Systems: Results and Discussion

 \subsection{Task-wise Benchmark Analysis}

 Speedup breakdowns for primary PIKE implementations and competitors on Level 3-pike and Level 5 with budget 300 queries are shown in Table~\ref{tab:breakdown-level3-pike} and Table~\ref{tab:breakdown-level5}, respectively.
 Best speedups for a given task are bolded.
-Any speedups $<1$ are set to 1, as any of the approaches could trivially fall back to PyTorch Eager.
+Clamped geomean sets any individual speedups $<1$ to 1, as any of the approaches could trivially fall back to PyTorch Eager in a deployment setting.
+Success rates of each approach are shown, along with number of tasks slower than Eager and torch.compile (TI).

+Geomean relative to torch.compile is shown as well, which only includes tasks where torch.compile succeeds.
+PIKE strategies suffer on Level 5 with this metric, due to PIKE showing good speedup on many tasks where torch.compile fails entirely.
+PIKE strategies perform better on geomean (eager/TI) metric for Level 5, given that tasks where torch.compile fails simply fall back to PyTorch Eager as the baseline runtime.

 Across both Level~3-pike and Level~5, the largest speedups arise from a small set of recurring optimization patterns.
 The most impactful is precision reduction (e.g., FP16) combined with replacing default PyTorch attention with custom Triton flash attention kernels, often enhanced with fused projection operations and backend autotuning.
 Full-model or large subgraph fusion into a single custom CUDA/Triton kernel is another consistent winner, eliminating intermediate memory writes and reducing launch overhead.
 Reordering expensive compute and pooling operations to reduce input size before heavy compute, as well as targeted operator fusion within monolithic Triton kernels, also contribute to large gains.
 These strategies often stack, yielding double-digit speedups on challenging models.